Guide to the Collection

-Amos Adams Lawrence was born in Boston on July 31, 1814, the second child of Amos Lawrence and Sarah Richards Lawrence.
-He had an older brother, William Richards Lawrence, born May 3, 1812, married Susan Combs Dana, died 1885; and a younger sister, Susanna Lawrence, born May 23, 1817, married Reverend Charles Mason, and died December 2, 1844.
+Amos Adams Lawrence was born in Boston on 31 July 1814, the second child of Amos Lawrence and Sarah Richards Lawrence.
+He had an older brother, William Richards Lawrence, born 3 May 1812, who married Susan Combs Dana and died in 1885; and a younger sister, Susanna Lawrence, born 23 May 1817, who married Reverend Charles Mason and died 2 Dec.
+1844.

-After the death of their mother in 1819,. the Lawrence children were sent to Groton, Mass., to live with their Lawrence grandparents and aunts while their father continued his thriving merchant business in Boston.
-Two years later they were returned to Boston to live with their father and his new wife, Nancy (Means) Ellis.
-Amos and Nancy had two children, Mary Means Lawrence, born April 15, 1823, died December 8, 1828; and Robert Means Lawrence, born September 17, 1826, died November 1, 1845.
+After the death of their mother in 1819, the Lawrence children were sent to Groton, Mass. to live with their Lawrence grandparents and aunts while their father continued his thriving merchant business in Boston.
+Two years later, they returned to Boston to live with their father and his new wife, Nancy (Means) Ellis.
+Amos and Nancy had two children: Mary Means Lawrence, born 15 Apr.
+1823, died 8 Dec.
+1828; and Robert Means Lawrence, born 17 Sep.
+1826, died 1 Nov.
+1845.

 Lawrence was sent away to school at Franklin Academy in Andover, Mass.
 He was not particularly happy in these surroundings, even running away for several days.
 Lawrence entered Harvard in 1831, but his studies there were interrupted the following year.
 Following some disturbances involving gunpowder that had been removed from Lawrence's room, President Josiah Quincy wrote to Amos Lawrence suggesting that his son might benefit from private tutoring for a time before returning to college.
 Sent to Bedford, Mass. to be tutored by J. Stearns, young Lawrence enjoyed himself so much that he voluntarily delayed returning to Harvard for eighteen months.
 He did return to Cambridge, however, and immediately following his graduation in 1835, traveled in the southern United States and Washington, D.C.